liubingchi2/Agora-LinuxServer-Recording/README.md

 -   –appliteDir ../../bin specifies the directory of AgoraCoreService.

 After you start recording, you can find folders with a name convention of *date\_timestamp* under the directory of *samples/cpp*.

-You can also develop C++ programs to implement recording apart from using command line.

 For the detailed API reference, see [Recording API](https://docs.agora.io/en/2.3.1/addons/Recording/API%20Reference/recording_cpp).
 You can also run *./record\_local* command for details.